mattdiamond/Recorderjs/README.md

 This sample code will play back the stereo buffer.

-    rec.isRecording()
+    rec.isRecording

-Returns a boolean indicating if the instance is actively recording or not.
+is a boolean indicating if the instance is actively recording or not.

 #### Utility Methods (static)